monolive/hdfs-shred/README.md

 * A worker (Foot Soldiers); to run on each Datanode, which coordinates deleting the file from HDFS while also reserving the physical sections of disk the file resided on for later shredding
 * The Shredder; to run on each Datanode out-of-hours, and 'shred' the sections of disk which held the data before returning them to use in the filesystem

+## Configuration

+### Recommendations

+* Schedule the workers on a distributed or random time slot to avoid them all hitting HDFS and ZK at once

 ## Operational Modes' workflows
 ### Client
 Check that a valid file has been submitted for Shredding